PedroInteraminense/PedroInteraminense/README.md

 ### Hi there 👋

-My name is Pedro Paulo, I am 26 years old and I am graduated in Forest Engineering at UFRPE :deciduous_tree:.
+My name is Pedro Paulo, I am 29 years old, and I have a degree in Forestry Engineering 🌳.
+Currently, I am pursuing a master's degree in the field of computer vision at UFRPE. :deciduous_tree:.
 Although I always admired the technology area, my interest in this segment intensified after I started my studies in experimental statistics with R language and continuing this area with Machine Learning algorithms with Python language and Apache Spark.

 In my free time I like to exercise, watch movies 🎞️ and series 📺, read books 📚 , listen to music 🎵, eventually, I like to philosophize about life with a beer 🍺